 1. Failure to Pay Rent: In New York, a rent payment is considered late if it is received five days after the due date.
 On the sixth day, the landlords can provide the tenant with a 14-day notice to quit.
 This means the tenant has 14 days to pay the rent or move out.
 The landlord may also charge a late fee of no more than $50 or 5% of the monthly rent.
 If the tenant does not pay all missing payments in this timeframe, the landlord can then start eviction proceedings.
 Non-Renewal of the Lease: The landlord should provide the tenant with a written notice if they decide not to renew their lease after the lease term ends.
 If the tenant receives the notice and does not move out in the timeframe provided in the notice, the landlord can initiate the eviction process.
 If the tenant has been renting the property for two years or more, the notice must give the tenant 90 days to vacate.

-2. Violating the Lease Agreement: If a tenant violates terms written in the lease agreement, such as smoking in non-smoking areas, keeping unapproved pets, or damaging the property, the landlord can provide a written 30-day notice to quit.
+2. Violating the Lease Agreement: If a tenant violates terms written in the lease agreement, such as smoking in non-smoking areas, keeping unauthorized pets, or damaging the property, the landlord can provide a written 30-day notice to quit.
 This gives the tenant thirty days to move out.

-How To File Evictions In New York
+How To File: Eviction Process in New York

 No matter the reason for eviction, a landlord cannot force a tenant off of the property by removing doors, changing locks, turning off water, etc. In order to avoid getting sued or losing an eviction case in court, there are state-specific steps landlords must follow: